johann-solo/oliveandmango.github.io/_posts/blog/2017-02-20-greek-meatball-soup.md

 1. While stirring the soup in the pot very slowly start to pour in the egg lemon mixture and then you will see the magic happen!
 Hahah!
 The soup will go from a clear broth to a creamy cloudy broth.
 Some people add a bit of flour to the egg lemon sauce to thicken the soup but I prefer it to be a little on the 'brothy' side and I find it gets thick enough with the addition of the rice as well so it's up to you.

-*  the egg is not, raw it cooks with the acidity of the lemon and heat of the soup in case you were wondering and is stabilised by starch of the rice
+*  the egg is not, raw it cooks with the acidity of the lemon and heat of the soup in case you were wondering and is stabilised by starch in the rice

 <p class="apple__news__logo"><a href="https://apple.news/TKVtoVhGUQSuiufA4bqI-gg"><img src="{{ basesite.url }}/img/apple_news.svg" /></a></p>